astronomer/docs/learn/airflow-snowpark.md

 :::info

-While this tutorial DAG uses a small dataset where model training can be accomplished using the standard Snowflake warehouse, Astronomer recommends to use a Snowpark-optimized warehouse for model training in production.
+While this tutorial DAG uses a small dataset where model training can be accomplished using the standard Snowflake warehouse, Astronomer recommends using a Snowpark-optimized warehouse for model training in production.

 :::